 If you do a search for the phrase “midlife crisis for a woman” and read a few articles, you’ll find quite a few alternatives for the term.
 Some call it a midlife transition, while others deny its very existence.

 Depression may also be present, which can make this stage of life more challenging to navigate.
-As we leave our thirties (or forties) behind, we begin to face our own mortality and realize that life is short.
+As we leave our thirties behind, we begin to face our own mortality and realize that life is short.

 Men are not the only ones who go through a rocky period.
 Women also go through difficult changes, maybe even more so.
 Our children begin to leave the nest, and our parents are aging, our hormones are shifting.
 It can be uncomfortable and overwhelming.

 Middle-aged women in perimenopause, the period before menopause, may be dealing with significant changes in hormone levels.
-These last well into middle age and sadly, a bit beyond, but eventually seem to even out.

 If you suspect you are experiencing these changes, it can be useful to look to an older woman who has gone through some of these life events for inspiration and guidance.